Neo-Vedanta: Universalism

 Following Ramakrishna, neo-Vedanta regards all religions to be equal paths to liberation, but also gives a special place to Hinduism, as the ultimate universal religion.
-The various religious faiths of the world are regarded to help people to attain God-realization, the experience of God or the Ultimate.
+The various religious faiths of the world are regarded to help people to attain God-realisation, the experience of God or the Ultimate.
 According to some authors, this is expressed in the Rig Veda, "Truth is one; only It is called by different names," The Ramakrishna/Vivekananda movement has these concepts to popular awareness in India and the West.
-An example is Aldous Huxley's book, The Perennial Philosophy, in which are gathered quotes from the religions of the world that express, for him, the universality of religion by showing the same fundamental Truths are found in each of the world's religions.
+An example is Aldous Huxley's 1945 book, The Perennial Philosophy, in which are gathered quotes from the religions of the world that express, for him, the universality of religion by showing the same fundamental Truths are found in each of the world's religions.

-Vedanta and nondualism
+Vedanta and (qualified) nondualism

-According to Benavides, neo-Vedanta is closer to Ramanuja's qualified non-dualism than it is to Shankara Advaita Vedanta.
+While aligning with Advaita Vedanta, neo-Vedanta modifies core tenets of that tradition.
+According to Benavides, neo-Vedanta is actually closer to Ramanuja's qualified non-dualism than it is to Shankara Advaita Vedanta.
+Anil Sooklal also notes that Vivekananda's neo-Advaita "reconciles Dvaita or dualism and Advaita or non-dualism".
 Nicholas F. Gier notes that neo-Vedanta does not regard the world to be illusionary, in contrast to Shankara's Advaita.

-According to Michael Taft, Ramakrishna reconciled the dualism of formless and form.
-Ramakrishna regarded the Supreme Being to be both Personal and Impersonal, active and inactive.
-According to Anil Sooklal, Vivekananda's neo-Advaita "reconciles Dvaita or dualism and Advaita or non-dualism".

 Radhakrishnan acknowledged the reality and diversity of the world of experience, which he saw as grounded in and supported by the absolute or Brahman.
 Radhakrishnan also reinterpreted Shankara's notion of maya.
 According to Radhakrishnan, maya is not a strict absolute idealism, but "a subjective misperception of the world as ultimately real".

 Gandhi endorsed the Jain concept of Anekantavada, the notion that truth and reality are perceived differently from diverse points of view, and that no single point of view is the complete truth.
-This concept embraces the perspectives of both Vedānta which, according to Jainism, "recognizes substances but not process", and Buddhism, which "recognizes process but not substance".
+This concept embraces the perspectives of both Vedānta which, according to Jainism, "recognises substances but not process", and Buddhism, which "recognises process but not substance".
 Jainism, on the other hand, pays equal attention to both substance (dravya) and process (paryaya).

+According to Michael Taft, Ramakrishna reconciled the dualism of formless and form.
+Ramakrishna regarded the Supreme Being to be both Personal and Impersonal, active and inactive.
 According to Sarma, who stands in the tradition of Nisargadatta Maharaj, Advaitavāda means "spiritual non-dualism or absolutism", in which opposites are manifestations of the Absolute, which itself is immanent and transcendent.